Mental Health Service

 Coping with grief looks different for each person, but finding ways to promote healthy coping and acceptance is the key to dealing with grief effectively.
 Practice self-care, and give yourself time to grieve your loss, whatever or whomever it may be.
 Reach out for support when you need it.
 Connect with loved ones virtually or over the phone, and seek out support from your faith or spiritual community, support groups, or your medical provider or mental health professional.
 The NCH offers Mental Health Services for users experiencing grief, as well as for those experiencing mental illness, depression, anxiety, insomnia, or distress as a result of Coronavirus.

-NCH is your information resource and treatment center for the COVID-19 coronavirus.
-You can book appointment with a coronavirus doctor, speak with a therapist or obtain professional disinfection and cleaning services for your home.
+For patients, NCH is a treatment center for Coronavirus and common health issues.
+You can book a telehealth appointment with a doctor, speak with a therapist in a video call or get a professional disinfection for your home.

 Subscribe to our newsletter and stay up to date with the latest news